costajob/apache_log_parser/README.md

 ```

 #### Global report
-If more than one log file is scannd, a global report is printed by collecting all of the parsed data.
+If more than one log file is scanned, a global report is printed by collecting all of the parsed data.

 #### Highlight output
 Depending on the standard traffic of your server, you could want to highlight the results that are greater than a specified limit: